-This lesson is designed to help students build their knowledge of the meanings of common prefixes.
-The ability to identify prefixes serves as a foundation for understanding the structure and meaning of words (prefix, root/base word, suffix) and helps students develop word identification strategies for multisyllabic words.
+This lesson is designed to help students identify common prefixes and understand that prefixes can change the meaning or form of a base word.
+The ability to identify prefixes serves as a foundation for understanding the structure of words (prefix, root/base word, suffix) and helps students develop word identification strategies for multi-syllabic words.

-This lesson teaches prefix meaning using the prefix un-.
-Use a similar sequence to give students practice with the meanings of other prefixes (listed in the Adaptations section).
+This lesson teaches prefixes using the prefix re.
+Use the same sequence to give students practice with other prefixes (listed in the Adaptations section).